Chute (gravity): Building chutes

-Home laundry chutes are typically found in homes with basement laundry to allow the collection of all household members' dirty laundry, conveniently near the bedrooms and laundry facilities, without the constant transport of laundry bins from floor-to-floor, room-to-room or up and down stairs.
+Home laundry chutes are typically found in homes with basement laundry to allow the collection of all household members' dirty laundry, conveniently near the bedrooms and laundry facilities, without the constant transport of laundry bins from floor-to-floor, room-to-room or up and down stairs or lifts.
 Home laundry chutes may be less common than previously due to building codes or concern regarding fireblocking, the prevention of fire from spreading from floor-to-floor, as well as child safety.
 However, construction including cabinets, doors, lids, and locks may make both risks significantly less than with simple stairwells.